AdobeDocs/experience-manager-cloud-service.en/help/commerce-cloud/integrating/aep.md

 ### Create Datastream

-Follow the below steps to create a Datastream in the Experience Platform.
+Complete the following steps to create a Datastream in the Experience Platform.

 -   In the browser, navigate to the __Adobe Experience Platform__ product Home Screen(for example, <https://experience.adobe.com/#/@YOUR-ORG-NAME/sname:prod/platform/home>)